maggiedelano/maggiedelano.github.io/_posts/md/2020-07-12-website-revamp.md

 Flexbox has configuration settings for the parent container (in this case `#all_together`) and also for the individual items.
 In this case, I only needed to add CSS to the parent container.
 I chose the `flex-direction` to be a row and for it to wrap via `flex-wrap`; this way my headshot and contact information would show one after the other (headshot first) on a smaller page. `align-items` aligns everything to the center vertically.
 Lastly, I added a bottom margin to give things a little breathing room.
 For `#headshot`, I just ensured that the width was max 300px, and for `#text`, I used the same font size as the rest of the page and added a right margin to get it to line up the way I wanted in the page.

+# Adding a Publications Page

+Once everything else was set up, adding a publications page was easy: I just wrote the whole thing in markdown and linked to my CV.
+Hurray!

 # Custom Domain

+My last step was to set up GitHub pages to use a custom domain (www.maggiedelano.com).
+Fortunately following the [instructions](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site "GitHub custom domain instructions") went smoothly, though I also added a [301 redirect](https://support.google.com/webmasters/answer/93633?hl=en) from maggiedelano.com to www.maggiedelano.com on my host provider ([Namecheap](https://www.namecheap.com/ "Namecheap")) because just typing maggiedelano.com in the browser without it wasn't working anymore.

+And then I was done (zzz).

 # Footnotes